xuchen66/sphinx-emdocs/source/serialem-note-understanding-transforms-in-multigrid.rst

 Below is an example of such an entry in the .nav file:

 .. code-block:: python
-   :caption: IS vectors for MMM map
+   :caption: rough IS vectors stored with MMM map

    HoleISXspacing = -1.40096 2.16152 0
    HoleISYspacing = -2.17058 -1.41177 0